michael-steinert/FullStackSpringReactAngular2023/spring-boot-full-stack/README.md

 | \c                            | Connect to a Database       |
 | \dt                           | List Tables of Database     |

+#### JDBC (Java Database Connectivity) Template

+- JDBC is an API that defines how a Client can access a Database
+- JDBCTemplates simplifies the Use of JDBC.
+It executes the JDBC Workflow, leaving the Application Code to generate SQL and extract Results
+- A DataSource Object provides a Way for JDBC Clients to obtain a DBMS (Database Management System) Connection.
+This DataSource Entry points to a Connection Pool with available Connections to use

 ## JSON (JavaScript Object Notation)

 - JSON is a lightweight Data Interchange Format that is easy for Humans to read and write, and easy for Machines to